 PATH and can be invoked from the root folder of any DUB enabled project to build and run it.

-If you want to build for yourself, just install DMD and libcurl development headers and run
+If you want to build for yourself, just install a D compiler such as DMD and libcurl development headers and run

 Михаил Страшун (Dicebot) maintains a dub package of the latest release in

 Community, for x86_64 and i686.

 Moritz Maxeiner has created a PKGBUILD file for GIT master: https://aur.archlinux.org/packages/dub-git/